thecartercenter/nemo-docs/content/formsoptionsets/formsoptionsets.rst

 Import new option set
 ---------------------

-Option Sets can be created with spreadsheet software like Excel, and uploaded directly into ELMO:
+Option Sets can be created with spreadsheet software like Excel, and uploaded directly into NEMO/ELMO:

-1. Outside of ELMO, create a CSV or XLS file.
+1. Outside of NEMO/ELMO, create a CSV or XLS file.
 2. In the first row, include the name for each level as an individual column header (example Company \| Department \| Name ).

 3. Add the names of the options.